yaooo/Image_Sensor_Transformation/README.md

 * Use Git to manage this repository
 * The app runs on Android API Level 26 (set min SDK to 23, target can still be 26)
 * Require testing with a physical phone
+* Work distribution:
   * Yao Shi - Working on Application Interface designs and Sensor Listener Connection
   * Shuyu Chen - Designing Image filters and Implement Listeners
   * Bhargav Sonani - Connecting Sensor Listeners with Image filters
   * Nakul Patel - Connecting Sensor Listeners with Image filters

 ## Built with
 * [Picasso-Transformations](https://github.com/wasabeef/picasso-transformations) - A Set of Image Filters